In an emergency or life-threatening situation, always call 000

 What we do

-The Sandringham Hospital Emergency Department provides a 24 hour, 7 days a week service to the Bayside community for all emergencies or when a person becomes suddenly unwell or is injured.
+Sandringham Emergency provides a 24 hour, 7 days a week service to the Bayside community for all emergencies or when a person becomes suddenly unwell or is injured.

 We have an increasing number of patients each year, with over 30,000 patients a year on average, 30% of them children.

-- Resuscitation area - two bays equipped for patient resuscitation
+- Resuscitation Area: 2 bays equipped for patient resuscitation

-- Acute area - six bays with patient monitoring equipment
+- Acute Area: 7 bays with patient monitoring equipment

-- Fast track & Consulting rooms - treatment areas including facilities for procedures such as suturing, plastering, eye examination and ear, nose and throat examination
+- Fast Track and Consulting rooms: 6 treatment areas, including facilities for procedures such as suturing, plastering, eye examination and ENT examination

-- Short Stay Unit - four short stay beds for emergency patient admissions
+- Short Stay Unit: 8 short stay beds for emergency patient admissions

-- Urgent Care Clinic - an external GP clinic supporting low risk patients adjacent to the hospital
+- Sandringham Ambulatory Care Centre (SACC): external GP Clinic supporting low risk patients adjacent to Sandringham Emergency

 Who we care for

-The Emergency Department is equipped to attend to all emergencies for assessment and stabilisation.
+Sandringham Emergency is equipped to see all paediatric and adult emergencies for assessment and stabilisation.

-Patients can be admitted to Sandringham Hospital or transferred to another hospital as required.
+Patients can be admitted to Sandringham Hospital or may be transferred to another hospital as required.